michalstanko/oversk-node/README.md

 # oversk-node

-This is a work-in-progress, unfinished code for my website http://over.sk, which as of now is running on PHP+Python.
-This is my attempt to change that to Node.js, simply because I want to improve my Node skills.
+This is a work-in-progress code for my web app [over.sk](http://over.sk), which as of now is running on PHP+Python.
+I'm converting it to Node.js, mainly because I want to improve my Node skills.